Statistical Quantile Learning for Large, Nonlinear, and Additive Latent Variable Models: Introduction

+Here, to address these challenges, we introduce the \textit{Statistical Quantile Learning} ($\text{SQL}$), a new nonparametric estimation method, that \begin{enumerate} \item Deals with the general, dual problems of nonlinearity and the curse of dimensionality in large and high-dimensional nonlinear data analysis; \item Warrants identifiable and consistent estimates, with an asymptotic guarantee and fast convergence rate in large and high-dimensional settings. \item Overcomes the restriction of parametric assumptions in nonlinear factor models in statistics and the difficulty of hyperparameter specification and training in deep learning. \item Achieves better separation and explains more variability than linear competitors, such as PCA, in unsupervised learning. \item Outperforms VAE in large and high-dimensional settings and is competitive to VAE in low-dimensional settings. \end{enumerate}

+Before presenting the general method in Section \ref{sec. estimation} and its theory in Section \ref{sec. theoretical results}, here we first outline the model in relatively simple terms and summarise the attractive theoretical findings in words.
+We consider $p$-dimensional data $\bm X$ and the model $\bm X = \bm f(\Factor ) + \bm\epsilon$, where $\bm\epsilon$ is a random errors vector and $\Factor \in \mathcal{Z}^q$ is a $\nf$-dimensional unobserved latent variable.
+The dimension $q$ is usually assumed to be much smaller than $p$ for dimension reduction purpose.
+The unknown function $\bm f : \mathcal{Z}^q \rightarrow \R^p$ is called the generator.
+We restrict the generator to additive functions.
+This avoids the curse of dimensionality when the number of latent variables $q$ is large and offers more interpretability.
+The factors can come from some fixed distribution, usually the normal or uniform distribution.

+The key idea of the SQL method is to approximate the latent factors by their quantiles.
+We show that finding these ``latent quantiles'' renders to solving an assignment matching problem.
+The generator is estimated using standard statistical nonparametric techniques, such as sieve and penalyzed methods.
+This framework allows us to investigate the rates of convergence of the SQL estimates using empirical process theory (\citealp{VandeGeer2000}, \citealp{vandervaart2000asymptotic}) for both sieve and penalyzed estimators under weak conditions.
+Critically, we find that the rates of convergence improve as both the sample size and the dimension of the features increase.
+In particular, when the dimension $p$ is large, the SQL estimates reach the classical rates of convergence as if the latent factors were known and thus enjoy the ``blessing of dimensionality''.

-The rest of the paper is structured as follows.
-The next section introduces the nonparametric \modelName\ and exposes the identification strategy and results.
-Section \ref{sec. sieve estimation} discusses the nonparametric estimation procedure.
-In Section \ref{sec. theoretical results}, the asymptotic properties of the aforementioned method are investigated.
-In Section \ref{sec. numerical experiments}, simulation studies demonstrate the finite sample performance of the estimators.
-In Section \ref{sec. empirical illustration}, the methodology is applied to estimate a nonlinear capital asset pricing model on S\&P500 data.
+The rest of the article is organized as follows.
+In Section \ref{sec. estimation}, we introduce the model and the estimation method for SQL.
+In Section \ref{sec. theoretical results}, we discuss the theoretical properties of the model and of the estimators.
+In Section \ref{sec. empirical}, we illustrate the finite sample performance of the estimators using simulation studies.
+In Section \ref{sec. data analysis}, we apply SQL to high-dimensional gene expression data from cancer patients and use the extracted latent features to predict five cancer types.